jadeney1/gameOfLife/README.md

 Each pixel is randomly selected to begin either on or off.
 <br>
 <br>
-Parameters are labelled (lower, upper, rebirth) where all are greater than zero and less than eight, weakly.
+Parameters are labelled $(lower, upper, rebirth)$ where all are greater than zero and less than eight, weakly.
 Lower is weakly less than upper.
 <br>
 <br>
-Each pixel has either neighbors.
-An on pixel turns off if the total number of on neighbors exceeds the upper limit or is below the lower limit.
-An off pixel turns on if its total number of on neighbors exactly matches the rebirth number.
+Each pixel has $8$ neighbors (using the Torodial topology).
+An "on" pixel turns off if the total number of on neighbors exceeds the upper limit or is below the lower limit.
+An "off" pixel turns on if its total number of on neighbors exactly matches the rebirth number.
 Otherwise, the pixel remains in its same state as the previous stage.
 <br>
 <br>
-Conway's initial parameters were (lower, upper, rebirth) = (2,3,3).
+Conway's initial parameters were $(lower, upper, rebirth) = (2,3,3)$.
 <br>
 <br>
 This code was generated pretty much entirely by ChatGPT